cykoe/diary/erhabo/index.md

-this is a AI-driven restaurant recommendation platform for the millennials.
+This will become a AI-driven restaurant recommendation and review platform.
+Currently, it is under development.